Monday, June 27, 2011

 The Afro-Asiatic Dominion

-These ruler-priests were called Hapiru in Akkadian and Habiru (Hebrew) in the Kushitic languages.
+They were called Hapiru or Habiru (Hebrew).
 The Egyptians called these temple attendants ˁpr.w, the w being the plural suffix.
 This has been rendered '*wap'er' by the Afro-Asiatic expert Christopher Ehret.
-The *wap'er had significant political authority alongside the ruler.
+The *wap'er exercised significant authority alongside the high king.
 They presided over the rituals directed toward the High God and acted as intercessors and prophets.
 The Hapiru were devotees of Horus, whose worship originated in what is today Sudan.

 The Dravidian east-facing temple was termed O-piru, meaning Sun House or House of the Sun.
 The sun was the emblem of the creator God.
 The Arabic yakburu means “he is getting big” and with the intensive active prefix: yukabbiru means "he is enlarging."
 Likely this is a reference to the morning ritual of the Horite priests who greeted the rising sun and watched as it expanded across the horizon.